joshbegley/nyt-latest/previous.md

 `“The sad thing is under MAGA law, his name is now Ronny Johnson,” Jon Stewart said after Trump referred to his former doctor, Ronny Jackson, by the wrong name.`\
 https://nytimes.com/2024/06/18/arts/television/late-night-trump-ronny-jackson.html

-**Aldridge: Brown and Tatum have their banner, in a city that demands nothing less**\
+**Aldridge: Brown, Tatum have their banner in a city that demands nothing less**\
-`"The only way you can get rid of all the ghosts is to become one of them." — Sean Grande, the voice of the Boston Celtics. `\
+`"The only way you can get rid of all the ghosts is to become one of them," said Sean Grande, the voice of the Boston Celtics. `\
 https://nytimes.com/athletic/5568524/2024/06/18/jaylen-brown-jayson-tatum-celtics-title/

 **The Gun Lobby’s Hidden Hand in the 2nd Amendment Battle**\